MaiFlava1/Study/Note/Pixel Art/Personal/Design/Trendy style.md

 ### Type
 ---
 - Overall
-	- If have animation, everything become simple, for cost
+	- If have animation, make everything simple, for cost
 - Pixel illustration
 - Pixel sprite
 	- Overall